juano2310/CarND-Vehicle-Detection-Juan/README.md

 It was time to load the data.
 First I started with a small sample but finally I noticed that the results improved drastically with the larger dataset.

-Basically I divided into to categories, cars and notcars
+Basically, I divided the data into to categories, cars and notcars

 ![alt text][image3]

 ### 3 - scikit-image HOG

-Now it was time for a quick test of scikit-image HOG.
+It was time for a quick test of scikit-image HOG.
 Here is the result for a random car image from the data sample.

 ![alt text][image4]

 ### 4 - Combine and Normalize Features

-Now, with several feature extraction methods in the toolkit, I was ready to train a classifier, but first, as in any machine learning application, I needed to normalize the data.
+Now, with several feature extraction methods in the toolkit, I was ready to train a classifier.
+First, as in any machine learning application, I needed to normalize the data.
 Python's sklearn package provides the StandardScaler() method to accomplish this task.
-Here is an example of feature extraction before and after the normilization.
+Here is an example of feature extraction before and after the normalization.

 ![alt text][image5]

 ### 5 - Color Classify
-First I tried training using only the color feature and thanks to notebook I was able to adjust the values to experiment with it.
+I used this block to play with different parameters to train a model using only the color feature.
+It was a lot easier using this notebook to adjust values and iterate quickly.
 This was the result:

 ```
 Using spatial binning of: 10 and 32 histogram bins